open/close all folders

 - Episode 25, the debut of Makoto Kino/Sailor Jupiter.
 We soon see one of Mako's funniest quirks: she falls in love too easily.
 First there was Joe the Crane Troll, which left her so spaced out she wouldn't respond to Usagi ("What's gotten into her?").
 Here, the old DiC dub had a little fun and made a completely appropriate joke... which the Viz dub decided to adopt as well when Usagi calls out, "Hello?
 Earth to Mako!"note And then, at the end, she sees Motoki and is instantly smitten over him.
 Usagi lampshades her fickleness, but she doesn't care.
 Usagi and Luna complain ("Good grief, Mako!"
 "Strange girl...")

 - When Usagi introduces Mako to Ami and Rei, Usagi flatly describes Rei as the mean one.
-Twice Rei demands she repeat that and she does, so she finally goes, "What year, month, day, hour, minute, and second have I ever been mean to you?!"
-Usagi basically fires back, "You're being mean right now!".
+Twice Rei demands she repeat that and she does, so she finally goes, "So tell me what year, month, week, day, hour, minute, and second I was ever been mean to you!"
+Usagi basically fires back, "You don't think that you're being mean to me right now?!".
 What's even funnier is that Mako takes the whole thing in stride and sees them as Vitriolic Best Buds.
 The two of them can't believe it!

 - In episode 33 one of the voices cheering on the fake Sailor Moon is Minako's.
 Then Minako is seen watching a whining Usagi, her face saying: "If that is Sailor Moon, ''who did I just cheer?".